sharing means giving something of ourselves.

 So I was more than happy to tell people about my experiences, and they would flock to Landmark.
 (WE&A)

 I cried a lot.
 I turned people off a lot.
-I gave a lot and received, from the same people, or people in general, very little.
+As it was, I gave a lot and received, from the same people, or people in general, very little.
 But I got a lot of light.
 From the 99%, for my efforts.

-In the 20 years I worked off almost half of my negativity.
-That is a lot, if you are wondering.
+In the 26 years I worked off almost half of my negativity.
+That was a lot, if you are wondering.

 Every time you share yourself in a way that forces you to look at your dark side, your world becomes a little brighter.
 Your heart becomes a little lighter.